-Note 10.
+Note 11.
 Accrued Post Employment Benefits

 The Town has entered into an agreement with a former employee to provide for benefit costs until the former employee's death.
 Under the terms of the agreement, the Town will pay 25% of health insurance premiums for the former employee, with the former employee reimbursing the Town for other benefits at cost.
-A liability in the amount of \$13,508 has been recognized, based on the value of the discounted cash flows related to the anticipated cost of the agreement.
+A liability in the amount of \$12,928 has been recognized, based on the value of the discounted cash flows related to the anticipated cost of the agreement.

-Note 11.
+Note 12.
 Long Term Contracts

 The Town has entered into an agreement with the Underhill-Jericho Fire Department, Inc. which the Town has designated as the primary provider of emergency response; firefighting; and fire prevention, protection, and suppression services.
 The Town appropriates annually, out of the General Fund, a sum of money to be paid to the Fire Department in anticipation of the costs incurred.
 Such appropriations are included in the Town's annual budget for voter approval.
 Payments are made quarterly.
-The agreement can only be cancelled when the Fire Department has no mortgages outstanding.
+The agreement has no expiration date.
+The agreement can only be cancelled upon one year's advance written notice once the Fire Department has no mortgages outstanding.

-In October 2017, the Town terminated the lands records computerization contract with the current vendor and entered into a new contract with another vendor.
-The effective conversion date is January 30, 2018, with the option of extending the conversion date up to five months.
-The monthly payment of \$685 remains the same under the new contract.
-The new contract expires five years from the effective date.
+The Town has entered into a five-year land records computerization contract that expires December 2022.
+The contract requires monthly payment of \$685.
 Future minimum payments for each of the five subsequent years and thereafter, assuming a January 30, 2018 effective date, are as follows:

-2018 \$ 8,220

-2019 8,220
+2019 \$ 8,220

 2020 8,220

 2021 8,220

 2022 8,220

+2023 4,110

-Thereafter 4,795
+Thereafter

-Total \$ 45,895
+Total \$ 36,990

-Note 12.
+Note 13.
 Commitments and Contingencies